zupzup/blog/hapi-api-docs/post.md

 ## Conclusion

-This post provided an example of how to automatically generate an interactive API documentation from the existing endpoints of a nodeJS web-application.
-If you're not into nodeJS, there are similar libraries and tools for other languages and web frameworks not covered in this post.
+This post provided an example of how to automatically generate an interactive API documentation from the existing endpoints of a Node.js web-application.
+If you're not into Node.js, there are similar libraries and tools for other languages and web frameworks not covered in this post.

-I believe that due to the simple setup and configuration of this approach and the immense power of the schema definitions provided by the interaction of these tools, the benefits of doing this far outweighs the extra effort needed to get it to work.
+I believe that due to the simple setup and configuration of this approach and the immense power of the schema definitions provided by the interaction of these tools, the benefits of doing this far outweigh the extra effort needed to get it to work.

-Especially with nodeJS, which shines when it comes to iteration speed, but definitely has some trade-offs regarding robustness, the approach of well documented validation schemas, which are checked at runtime has, in my opinion, considerable benefits.
+Especially with Node.js, which shines when it comes to iteration speed, but definitely has some trade-offs regarding robustness and maintenance, the approach of well documented validation schemas, which are checked at runtime has, in my opinion, considerable benefits.

 Also, after setting this process up for one project, you can simply re-use it in other projects with the same stack, because the configuration will most likely be quite similar.